The federal government rolled out a massive aid package for businesses affected by Covid-19, including billions in wage subsidies and credit.

-|Work-sharing program (provides EI benefits to workers with reduced hours, helping avoid layoffs)||March 15, 2020, to March 14, 2021||Submit applications to Service Canada 10 calendar days prior to the requested start date (instead of the usual 30)|
+||Submit applications to Service Canada at least 10 business days prior to the requested start date (instead of the usual 30)|

-|Loan Guarantee for Small and Medium-Sized Enterprises||Up to $6.25M in new operating credit and cash-flow term loans||Available mid-April||Credit-worthy businesses whose activities fall within the EDC’s mandate||With your current financial institution|
+|Loan Guarantee for Small and Medium-Sized Enterprises||Up to $6.25M in new operating credit and cash flow term loans||Available until June 2021||Credit-worthy businesses impacted by Covid-19 and in operation as of March 1, 2020||With your current financial institution|